vega/vega-plus/packages/server/README.md

 ## API Reference
 <a name="run_server" href="#run_server">#</a>
 <b>run_server</b>(<i>type: string = "pg"</i>)
 * type: a string indicating which DBMS to use.
 We currently support PostgreSQL("pg") and DuckDB("duckdb").
-And the defualt type is "pg".
+And the default type is "pg".

 To be continued with the DB wrapper API...